 364 recitals (1/2 recitals) should last a minimum of 20-25 minutes, not to exceed ½ hour and can be combined with another 364 recital not to exceed 1 hour combined.

 464 and 564 recitals should last a minimum of 45-50 minutes, not to exceed 1 hour.

-If students reschedule or cancel a recital less than one month prior to the scheduled recital date, the recital fee of $50 will be forfeited.
+If students reschedule or cancel a recital less than one month prior to the scheduled recital date, the recital fee will be forfeited.
 If it is rescheduled, a new recital fee must be paid.
 The first time a recital is rescheduled there is no charge.
 For every reschedule following the first the rescheduling fee (see above) will be applied.